openSUSE/newscom/README.md

 1. Fork this repository:
     `git clone https://github.com/openSUSE/newscom.git`
 2. Translate the strings under `_data/*.yaml` as required.
 Check out `en.yaml` for examples.
+3. Submit a Pull Request against this repository.
+I'll be pleased to share writing rights with anyone interested.
+Just ping me at @ad_himself on Telegram.